ccassar/raft/README.md

 servers in the cluster.
 The term 'application' is used to refer to the entity reading and consuming log updates.
 In the raft specifications, 'application' is called client.

-From raftEngine to gRPC client goroutines, we never block with out timeout.
+From raftEngine to gRPC client goroutines, we never block - if channel if full raftEngine side proceeds.
+Client side recovers by pulling when channel starts to drain.
 This constraint should always be satisfied because this is what ensures that we never livelock with client goroutine pushing to raftEngine, and raftEngine trying to push to raftEngine.